zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Grammar and vocabulary.md

 	- I bought a tight, black dress

 - Use before the quote of a person
-	- According to a recent survey, a scientist claimed, "Many animal speciest have gon extinct in Africa"
+	- According to a recent survey, a scientist claimed, "Many animal speciest have gone extinct in Africa"

 ## Full stop "."